-The largest companies by market cap have a common denominator—they’ve leveraged cutting edge technology to transform their business and industry from the inside out.
-In order to maintain a competitive edge, organizations must consider applying emerging technologies and innovative, novel solutions into their company.
+The largest companies by market cap have a common denominator — they’ve leveraged cutting edge technology to transform their businesses and industries from the inside out.
+In order to maintain a competitive edge, organizations must consider applying emerging technologies and innovative, novel solutions into their company's DNA.

 So, how are these organizations ensuring that they maintain their competitive advantage while leading with technology?
 They do this through corporate innovation.